monti2-philips/Wafer_HeatMap/README.md

 ```

 ### Running From Command Prompt
-The script can be run from the command prompt or an IDE or choice (VSCode, PyCharm, Spyder, etc.)
+The script can be run from the command prompt or an IDE of choice (VSCode, PyCharm, Spyder, etc.)

 To run from the command prompt (either in a virtual environment or global python) use the following commands.